Updated May 24, 2023

 A well-written meta description can mean the difference between a searcher visiting your page and potentially becoming your customer, or selecting one of your competitor's pages instead.
 Here are seven best practices that can help you write more effective meta descriptions:

-01. Think optimal length
+01. Think optimal meta description length

-While a meta description can be any length, Google shortens snippets to 120–160 characters, depending on the type of device (desktop or mobile) visitors are using to view your site.
+While a meta description can be any length, Google shortens snippets to around 120–160 characters, depending on the type of device (desktop or mobile) visitors are using to view your site.
 You want to keep it short and punchy to have the most impact.

 However, your goal should not be to write for the sake of character count but to provide value and encourage click-throughs.
 Obsessing over character count defeats the goal of creating content for your potential visitors.